tiago-simoes/EvoPhylo/README.md

 The ideas and rationale behind the original functionality and objectives of the analyses available in this package were first presented by [Simões & Pierce (2021)](https://doi.org/10.1038/s41559-021-01532-x).
-It’s current functionality is described in detail by [Simões, Grifer, Barido-Sottani & Pierce (2023)](https://doi.org/10.1111/2041-210X.14128).
+Its current functionality is described in detail by [Simões, Greifer, Barido-Sottani & Pierce (2023)](https://doi.org/10.1111/2041-210X.14128).